davidmarsland/redux-react-fasttrack/README.md

 ---
 ### Lab: Learn the Fundamentals of Redux
 * Do the first `thinkster` lab <a target="_thinkster" href="https://thinkster.io/tutorials/learn-redux">Lab: Learn the Fundamentals of Redux</a>

-* Optionally you can create your own git branch to save your labs.
+* Optionally you can create your own git branches to save key steps of your labs.
   From a new terminal or powershell:
 ```
 cd react-redux-realworld-example-app
 git branch mylabs00start